samuel-skean/samuel-skean.github.io/id-link-bug-README.md

-All browsers mentioned are the latest versions available as of 20250712.
-TODO: Record all those versions. macOS Safari: Version 18.5 (20621.2.5.11.8) macOS Firefox: 140.0.4 (aarch64) macOS Brave: Brave 1.80.120 (Official Build) (arm64)
+All browsers mentioned are the latest versions available as of 20250712. macOS Safari: Version 18.5 (20621.2.5.11.8) macOS Firefox: 140.0.4 (aarch64) macOS Brave: Brave 1.80.120 (Official Build) (arm64)